bhlmn/WindVerification/README.md

 **getwspdwdir** - convert u and v wind components into wind speed and wind direction

+**getwdirerror** - calculate the wind direction error of a forecast/observation pair

 **ndbc10m** - calculate 10-m winds for a vector of wind speed measurements according to Hsu et al. (1994)

 **winds10m** - calculate 10-m winds for a vector of wind speed measurements using direction dependent surface roughness information